-Making his international debut for Team England in the High Jump at the 2018 Commonwealth Games, Tom Gale recently received the Bronze Medal at the British Championships in Birmingham, and is now targeting the 2020 Olympics.
-Tom competed in his last European U23 Championships earlier this year where he made the final and went on to gain the Silver Medal in his competition.
-We chatted with Tom about making his England debut at the Gold Coast, the European U23 Championships and how he got into High Jump.
+Making his international debut for Team England in the high jump at the 2018 Commonwealth Games, Tom Gale recently received the Bronze medal at the British Championships in Birmingham, and is now targeting the Tokyo 2020 Olympic Games.
+Tom competed in his last European U23 Championships earlier this year where he made the final and went on to gain the Silver medal in his competition.
+We chatted with Tom about making his England debut at the Gold Coast, the European U23 Championships and how he got into high jump.

 Representing England at the Commonwealth Games was awesome.
 For an international debut, I think I couldn’t have been luckier.
 Competing in Australia with a super supportive team and a couple of good friends around me was insane.
 The competition wasn’t great and training into the event itself didn’t go anywhere near as well as I’d hoped, but the overall experience was unforgettable.

 How did you find the experience at the Commonwealth Games?

 As I said before, the experience was amazing.
 If I could go back, the only thing I’d change is how I spent my time.
 I spent a lot of time doing what other people were doing but I wish I’d been more comfortable just relaxing on my own pre comp.
 I didn’t spend enough time mentally preparing for comp so I went into the warm up super nervous but that subsided fairly quickly and I learnt from my mistake.

 How do you stay focused during a competition?